Milea90/nature-bliss/README.md

 ### Content

-The code for the quiz (in html and JavaScript) was completely made thanks to these YouTube videos:  https://www.youtube.com/watch?v=WR88nGbXCKY  &  https://www.youtube.com/watch?v=WmJIbPNb9Ac
+The code for the spinning wheel was made thanks to this page: https://www.codewithrandom.com/2023/05/04/spin-wheel-using-javascript/
+I used that as a template and then changed the names for divs and a couple of other things to make it fit the purpose.

 The code for creating the contact form was made thanks to this YouTube video: https://www.youtube.com/watch?v=y5UEXujzSag